-The report recognises that the adoption of anti-abuse rules in tax treaties is not sufficient to address tax avoidance strategies that seek to circumvent provisions of domestic tax laws; these must be addressed through domestic anti-abuse rules, including through rules that will result from the work on other parts of the Action Plan.
-The report includes changes to the OECD Model Tax Convention aimed at ensuring that treaties do not inadvertently prevent the application of such domestic anti-abuse rules.
-This is done by expanding the parts of the Commentary of the OECD Model Tax Convention that already deal with this issue and by explaining that the inclusion of the PPT rule in treaties, which will incorporate the principle already included in the Commentary of the OECD Model Tax Convention, will provide a clear statement that the Contracting States intend to deny the application of the provisions of their treaties when transactions or arrangements are entered into in order to obtain the benefits of these provisions in inappropriate circumstances.
+The last part of Section A deals with situations where a person tries to abuse the provisions of domestic tax law using treaty benefits.
+The report recognises that the adoption of anti-abuse rules in tax treaties is not sufficient to address tax avoidance strategies that seek to circumvent provisions of domestic tax laws; these must be addressed through domestic anti-abuse rules, including through rules that may result from the work on other aspects of the Action Plan.
+Work aimed at preventing the granting of treaty benefits with respect to these strategies seeks to ensure that treaties do not inadvertently prevent the application of such domestic anti-abuse rules: granting the benefits of treaty provisions in such cases would be inappropriate to the extent that the result would be the avoidance of domestic tax.